-Remember that teachers are teaching and if it is an emergency or a change in dismissal plans for your child(ren) please contact the main office by 3:20 pm (1:50 pm on Fridays) at 319-558-2273 ext.
-4. Phones will not be answered between 3:40 and 4:00 (2:10 and 2:30 on Fridays) during our dismissal time.
-Please be sure to notify the office well in advance with any changes to your student's dismissal procedure.
+Remember that teachers are teaching and if it is an emergency or a change in dismissal plans for your child(ren) please contact the main office by 3:00pm at 319-558-2273 option 3.

 All communication between families and students during the school day should be done through school personnel.
-Texting or phone calls to student devices cause a disruption to the learning environment.
+Texting, emailing, messaging or phone calls during the school day to student devices or personal devices causes a disruption to the learning environment.
+These communications should be handled through the main office.